Key Clinical Updates in Disorders of Neuromuscular Transmission

 Patients present with ptosis, diplopia, difficulty in chewing or swallowing, respiratory difficulties, limb weakness, or some combination of these problems.
 Weakness may remain localized to a few muscle groups or may become generalized.
 The external ocular muscles and certain other cranial muscles, including the masticatory, facial, and pharyngeal muscles, are especially likely to be affected, and the respiratory and limb muscles may also be involved.
 Symptoms often fluctuate in intensity during the day, and this diurnal variation is superimposed on a tendency to longer-term spontaneous relapses and remissions that may last for weeks.
 Nevertheless, the disorder follows a slowly progressive course and may have a fatal outcome owing to respiratory complications such as aspiration pneumonia.

 Clinical examination confirms the weakness and fatigability of affected muscles.
 In most cases, the extraocular muscles are involved, and this leads to ocular palsies and ptosis, which are commonly asymmetric.
 Pupillary responses are normal.
 The bulbar and limb muscles are often weak, but the pattern of involvement is variable.
-Sustained ...
+Sustained activity of ...